lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

   00 19 LL LL LL LL 01
 ~~~~~~~~~~~~~~~~~~~~~~~

-And the following is removed:
+And the following is removed or reduced:

 ~~~~~~~~~~~~~~~~~~~~~~~
 - Extension - Server Certificate Type (Raw Public Key) (6 bytes)